ashiboyman/google-drive/README.md

 ### Folder creations

 Make a server action that takes a name and parentId, and creates a folder with that name and parentId (don't forget to set the ownerId).

+### Folder deletions

+Make sure you fetch all of the folders that have it as a parent, and their children too